ciaralynch72/destination_unknown/README.md

 - #### Slack
 Code Institute's slack channel was a huge help in helping with problems and to give a sense of what was expected for projects.
 Support from fellow students was greatly appreciated.

-- #### Mentor
-My mentor Guido Cecilio is always extrememly generous with his time.
-Unfortunatley due to my own work and travel schedule I was unable to coordinate with him for this project but I really look forward to discussing it with him.
-I am sure his advice would have been invaluable for this project but either way I will debrief with him and look forward to his insights.

 - #### Cohort Facilitators
 Code Institutes Facilitators were great throughout the project, answering questions and encouraging us to the finish line.
 They also made it easy to stay on track and keep everyone up to date.
 Thanks Kenan Wright and Kascia Bogucka.